 We at Whitehorse Industries have, and still are specialising in spinning and forming, the art of stainless steel for well over 50 years.

-With working with stainless steel, there is a certain amount of respect that should be had to be working with it.
+In working with stainless steel, there is a certain amount of respect that should be had to be working with it.
 It is certainly a very durable and hardy material, that looks great, non-corrosive, and very tolerant to high pressure and temperature.

 We have long had the skill to be working Stainless Steel into different shapes and sizes, but with working this particular material, comes along work hardening of it.